openalea-incubator/adel/doc/user/manual.rst

 :ref:`phenT_abs` is the same as :ref:`phenT <phenT>`, except that:
     * the positions of the phytomers are not normalized,
-    * the dates of developmental events are absolute.
+    * the thermal times of developmental events are absolute.

 See :download:`an example of phenT_abs <../../test/data/test_plantgen/MIN_MIN/phenT_abs.csv>`.